ONSdigital/dp-data-tools-go/mongo-fixes/download-structure/README.md

 # download-structure

-This script is to update edition resources on cmd due to structural changes.
+This script is to update instance resource on cmd to include download structural changes.

 ## How to run service